 The coursework consists of two parts.
 The first part requires you to analyse a 2-D system and the second part requires the analysis of a 3-D system.
-Completed coursework may be handed over in two parts at any time during the semester.
+Completed coursework may be handed over all at once or in two parts at any time during the semester.
+The official submission deadline can be found on the course webpage.